 VA Construction Loan Process:

-- Close on the loan (one-time or two-time close)
+- Close on the loan: Depending on your loan type, it can be a one-time or two-time close.

-- Loan converts to a standard VA mortgage (if two-time close)
+- Loan converts to standard VA mortgage: If using a two-time close loan.

 Traditional Construction Loan Process:

-- Provide detailed building plans and cost estimates
+- Provide detailed building plans and budgets: Lender approval required.

-- Funds released in draws based on construction milestones
+- Close on construction loan: Funds are disbursed in draws based on milestones.

-Builder Tip: VA loans require the builder to offer a 1-year home warranty, undergo vetting, and register with the VA.
+Builder Tip: VA loans require builders to offer a 1-year home warranty, be VA-approved, and meet certain vetting standards.

 Pros & Cons Breakdown